bruprescott/CTDizzle/README.md

 ## Planned Updates
-- Density output in raw files.
+- Density output in RAWCTD files.
-- Sound velocity output in raw files.
+- Sound velocity output in RAWCTD files.
 - GUI for the MATLAB tool.
 - Downcast for MATLAB tool.
 - Smooth out plots for MATLAB tool.